nikiizvorski/Polymorphism/README.md

 A method is a set of code which is referred to by name and can be called (invoked) at any point in a program simply by utilizing the method’s name.

-First Type of Polymorphism in Java is: Method Overloading
+First Type of Polymorphism in Java is: Compile time polymorphism also called Method Overloading

 In Java, it is possible to define two or more methods of same name in a class, provided that there argument list or parameters are different.